danmalmx/3ccupid/README.md

-# 3ccupid
+# oddfishdating.com
-Dating for ATCC's
+Dating for ATCK's.